Barandis/kessel/src/docs/parsers/chari.md

 #### Parameters

-* `c` The character that the next input character must be (of any case) in order to succeed.
+* `c`: The character that the next input character must be (of any case) in order to succeed.

 #### Success